Best Samurai Experience in Tokyo

 Group Lesson

-We host a Tate (samurai sword-fighting) workshop in Tokyo where actors train in dynamic sword action.
-Watch their intense training up close and step into the action yourself by experiencing the art of Tate firsthand.
+We host group Tate (samurai sword-fighting) workshops in Tokyo, where you can join Japanese students training in dynamic sword action.
+Watch their intense practice up close and step into the action yourself by experiencing the art of Tate firsthand.

 - Small group (under 12 people)